Please select a Make and Model

 For iPhone users: Apple has only recently made parental controls available on its devices as part of the iOS 12 update.
 Until then, users had to download a third-party app to get a hold of their child’s smartphone usage – or revert to old-fashioned methods of taking it off them and hiding it!

 To set up parental controls, you’ll need to go into the phone’s settings.
 Under ‘Screen Time’, you’ll not only be able to see the daily average time spent using the device, but set limits on usage and schedule some ‘Downtime’ away from the screen.
+This is a perfect feature for those who are wondering why we use our phones everyday.

 During downtime, only apps that you choose to allow – and phone calls – will be available.
 But what child makes phone calls these days?
 It’s all about messaging for today’s kids.